Everything You Need to Know About the Help to Buy Scheme

 You must repay your Help to Buy equity loan by the end of the loan term together with the related interest and management fees.

 You will also have to pay off your loan if you sell the home, breach the equity loan contract, or repay the mortgage.
+You can make partial or full repayments at any time during the loan term.

-Help to Buy was introduced by the government as a way to help first time home buyers access the property ladder.
+Help to Buy was introduced by the government as a way to help first-time home buyers access the property ladder.
 It is one of the several affordable home ownership schemes that aim to give buyers access to reasonably priced homes in England.